 Make sure to bring these medical documents with you so that your vet can set an accurate vaccination schedule that works for your puppy.
 Additionally, if you notice your puppy displays illness symptoms such as vomiting, diarrhea, low appetite, increased thirst, watery eyes, or irritability, take your little buddy to the vet immediately.

 These symptoms are a sign of an undetected health condition that can be dangerous for your puppy.
-The sooner your puppy is checked by a licensed vet, the faster they will receive treatment for their health issues.
+The sooner your puppy is checked by a licensed vet, the faster it will receive treatment for its health issues.
 And we all know that a healthy puppy is a happy life!

 What should you consider before visiting the vet?